That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 3. “Do I look fat in this?”

-Do you want to feel like this when you are getting ready for a night on the town?
+And now she feels like this when she’s getting ready for a night on the town:

-Click on her image to get the results you really want (and the chance to win a free box of food)!
+Click on her image to get the results you really want — with the same meal plan she used!

 You are pinning your self-esteem on whether they think you look ‘fat’ or not.
-Yes, we all love to look great.
+Yes, we all love to look great- but that isn’t determined by our ‘fatness.’

 Why aren’t you asking if you look fashionable?
 Regal?
 Confident?
 Ready for a night out?